typelevel/Laika/docs/src/05-extending-laika/07-new-markup-output-formats.md

   Whenever a format that defines extensions is used, they are merged with the user-supplied extensions.
   This collection may very well remain empty for some formats.

-Finally there are three concrete methods that may be overridden if required:
+Finally, there are three concrete methods that may be overridden if required:

 ```scala
 def description: String = toString